Barrow-in-Furness: 21st century

+In 2023 media reported that Barrow was "torn apart" by false grooming gang allegations, with public demonstrations targeting the local newspaper, the Asian community and police.

+The scandal was the subject of the 2024 BBC documentary Liar: The Fake Grooming Scandal and the perpetrator Eleanor Williams was duly convicted and sentenced to eight and a half years in prison.

+On 22 September 2025, the Port of Barrow was formally granted Royal status.
+In recognition of the town’s strategic contribution to national defence and maritime industry.

 Governance

-Barrow is the largest town in the Borough of Barrow-in-Furness and the largest settlement in the peninsula of Furness.
-The borough is the direct inheritor of the municipal and county borough charters given to the town in the late 19th century.
+Barrow is the largest town in the unitary authority area of Westmorland and Furness.
+Previously the town was in the borough of Barrow-in-Furness, which had directly inherited the municipal and county borough charters given to the town in the late 19th century, and the non-metropolitan county of Cumbria, both of which were abolished in 2023.
 Historically it is part of the hundred of Lonsdale 'north of the sands' in the historic county boundaries of Lancashire.

+1974 reorganisation

-Since the local government reforms enacted in England in 1974 the town has been within the administrative county of Cumbria.
+From the 1974 local government reforms until 2023, the town was within the administrative county of Cumbria.
 On 1 April 1974 the parish was abolished and became an unparished area.
 It still forms a part of the Duchy of Lancaster.
-The Barrow-in-Furness Borough Council forms the 'lower' tier of local government under Cumbria County Council.
-Since the 2011 local election, the Labour Party has had overall control of the Borough council, while the Borough elected six Labour and five Conservative Party councillors at the 2017 Cumbria County election.
-The town, along with Walney Island, is unparished and forms the bulk of the wards which make the entire borough's area.
-The Mayor and Deputy Mayor of Barrow are elected annually, and hold the roles of chairman and Vice-Chairman of Barrow-in-Furness Borough Council.
-The borough and former county borough of Barrow-in-Furness have been served by 107 mayors, beginning with Sir James Ramsden in 1867 and continuing through to incumbent 2022 mayor Helen Wall.
+The Barrow-in-Furness Borough Council formed the 'lower' tier of local government under Cumbria County Council.
+Since the 2011 local election, the Labour Party has had overall control of the borough council, while the Borough elected six Labour and five Conservative Party councillors at the 2017 Cumbria County election.
+Until 2023 the town, along with Walney Island, was unparished and formed the bulk of the wards which made the entire borough's area.
+The mayor and deputy mayor of Barrow were elected annually, and held the roles of chairman and vice-chairman of Barrow-in-Furness Borough Council.
+The borough and former county borough of Barrow-in-Furness were served by 107 mayors, beginning with Sir James Ramsden in 1867 and continuing through to incumbent 2022 mayor Helen Wall.

+2023 reorganisation

-In April 2023, both Barrow Borough Council and Cumbria County Council will cease to exist when the districts of Barrow, Eden and South Lakeland merge to form a new local authority named Westmorland and Furness.
-It is intended that a new Town Council be established to cover the wards of the existing borough (with the exception of Dalton North and Dalton South), which would retain control of certain services locally.
+On 1 April 2023, both Barrow Borough Council and Cumbria County Council ceased to exist when the districts of Barrow, Eden and South Lakeland merged to form Westmorland and Furness.
+Westmorland and Furness is classified as a non-metropolitan county with no districts, making Westmorland and Furness Council a unitary authority.
+The area was previously in the non-metropolitan county of Cumbria; however, this was abolished in 2023, and Cumbria is now only a ceremonial county with no administrative function.

+A civil parish was formed named just "Barrow" from the unparished area.

+At the same time, ward boundaries within Barrow were redrawn, combining previously independent wards.
+These include: 'Old Barrow' (comprising the existing Barrow Island, Central and Hindpool wards), Hawcoat and Newbarns, Ormsgill and Parkside, Risedale and Roosecote and Walney Island.